 Do I Need A Visa For Taiwan?

 Passport holders from many countries are eligible for a visa free 90 day stay in Taiwan.
-These countries include the UK, the US and Australia although the policy towards Australians is set to be reviewed in June of 2016.
+These countries include the UK, the US and Australia although the policy towards Australians is set to be reviewed at the end of 2017.
 Click here for more information about visa exempt entry to Taiwan.

 Eating In Taiwan